halkyonio/operator/README.md

 - `development`
 - `build`

-The `development` mode will be used to create a pod including as init container, a supervisord* application which exposes different `commands` that a tool or a command executed within the pod can trigger in order to execute `assemble`, `run`, `compile`.
+The `development` mode will be used to create a pod including as init container, a supervisord application which exposes different `commands` that a tool or a command executed within the pod can trigger in order to execute `assemble`, `run`, `compile`.
 These commands are mapped to the s2i executables packaged within the Java OpenJDK S2i image or S2i nodejs images.

-A typical development scenario will consist to first create a project, design a micro-service and when the code is ready to be tested on the cluster, then you will compile it to generate a `uber jar` file, next to push it to this pod and finally to call the command launching the java application.
+A typical development scenario will consist of first creating a project, designing a micro-service and when the code is ready to be tested on the cluster an artifact will be created (such as an `uber-jar`).
+Next the artifact needs to be pushed to the pod and finally to call the command launching the application.

-The `build` mode will under the hood uses the Tekton Pipeline Operator in order to create a Tekton's Pod responsible to execute, according to the `BuildConfig` type, the build of the image using the steps defined within the `Task`.
+The `build` mode will under the hood use the Tekton Pipeline Operator in order to create a Tekton Pod of executing, depending on to the `BuildConfig` type, the build of the image using the steps defined within the `Task`.
 Currently, we only support a `S2I` build to generate the runtime image.
 To configure the build, the `Component` must include additional parameters defined within the `BuildConfig` field where:
 - `type`: refers to the Pipeline or build strategy to be done.
 The default value is `s2i`